yamori/challenge3_search/README.md

 # CodeChallenge3 - Search

 CLI search written in GO.
+Currently only reads a remote URL and prints to CLI.

 ## Usage